 Step Task Expected Result(s) 1 Tilt the monitor forwards and backwards.
 Ensure that you do apply some force to move the monitor.
-During movement some friction should felt.
+During movement some friction should felt. · The the monitor for wards and baskwards.
 During the movement, make sure the image displayed on the monitor does not present any disturbance.
-2 T Tilt the monitor sideways - left and right.
+2 Tilt the monitor sideways - left and right.
 Ensure that you do apply some force to move the monitor.
 During movement some friction should felt.
 During the movement, make sure the image displayed on the monitor does not present any disturbance.